 What Hawaii Tourism Numbers Mean to You

-1. Hawaii tourism has rebounded.
-That’s now true even during off-peak season travel of late summer, fall and spring, making a cheap Hawaii vacation a bit more challenging, although value is still here be found.
+1. Hawaii tourism has both rebounded and stabilized.
+That’s now true even during off-peak season travel of late summer, fall and spring, making a cheap Hawaii vacation a bit more challenging, although value is still here to be found.

-2. Accommodations largely determine vacation cost.
+2. Accommodations continue to largely determine vacation cost.
+Vacation rental growth was double (7%) that of hotel growth (3.5%).
 Nightly room rates at Hawaii hotels are generally quite high.
 We continue to monitor for deals in that area and we find ourselves staying in Hawaii vacation rentals and/or using Airbnb more.

 How to Fight Increasing Hawaii Vacation Costs

-1. Pick the cheapest times to take a Hawaii vacation.
-While off-season rates have increased, you’ll still save as much as 50% off peak summer and holiday travel costs.
+1. While off-season rates have increased, you’ll still save as much as 50% off peak summer and holiday travel costs.
+Read The Best Time to Visit Hawaii for Deals.

-3. Fly from cities with the cheapest flights to Hawaii.
-Some mainland cities have deals to Hawaii, even in summer and at the holidays.
+3. Some mainland cities have deals to Hawaii, even in summer and at the holidays.
+Go to Fly from Cities with the Cheapest Flights to Hawaii.

-6. Negotiate lower rate directly from hotel or book vacation rentals from the source instead of a third party.
+5. Negotiate lower rate directly from hotel or book vacation rentals from the source instead of a third party to whom the provider is paying a significant percentage.
 For example, if you find a hotel deal on another site, call the hotel first to see if they will match or do better.
 If you see a vacation rental listed on VRBO, call the management company first to check for best rates.